manuleo/mADAm-2019/docs/_posts/2019-12-01-The-situation-so-far.markdown

     <div class="col-sm-12 col-md-2"></div>
     <div class="col-sm-12 col-md-8">
         <h2>How much is Africa lacking and how much can Europe help?</h2>
         Subtracting demand from the supply, deficits for the case of negative results could be determined.
-Move the sliders to get insight on the food surplus's evolution over time!
+Move the sliders to get insight on the food surplus' evolution over time!
     </div>
     <div class="col-sm-12 col-md-2"></div>
 </div>